VoxeLibre/VoxeLibre/mods/ITEMS/mcl_chests/API.md

 # `mcl_chests` API

-When reading through this documentation, please keep in mind that the chest animations are achieved by giving each chest node an entity, as Minetest (as of 5.8.1) doesn't support giving nodes animated meshes, only static ones.
+When reading through this documentation, please keep in mind that the chest animations are achieved by giving each chest node an entity, as Luanti (as of 5.8.1) doesn't support giving nodes animated meshes, only static ones.

 Because of that, a lot of parameters passed through the exposed functions are related to nodes and entities.

-Please refer to the [Minetest documentation](http://api.minetest.net/) and code comments in `api.lua`.
+Please refer to the [Luanti documentation](http://api.minetest.net/) and code comments in `api.lua`.